sreee2001/docusaurus_dotnet_overview/dotnet_overview/docs/Topics/06_PerformanceAndScalability/27_BackgroundServices.md

+---
+slug: background_services
+title: Background Services
+tags: [dotnet, background, services, tasks, scheduled, jobs, hosted]
+---

-## 27. Background Services
+# Background Services

-### Short Introduction and Official Definition
+## Short Introduction and Official Definition

 Background services in .NET Core provide a way to run long-running tasks, scheduled jobs, and background processing outside the main request-response cycle.
 They enable applications to perform work continuously or on schedule without blocking user requests.

+## Official Definition:

-**Official Definition**: Background services are hosted services that implement `IHostedService` or inherit from `BackgroundService` class, allowing applications to run background tasks that start when the application starts and stop gracefully when the application shuts down.
+Background services are hosted services that implement `IHostedService` or inherit from `BackgroundService` class, allowing applications to run background tasks that start when the application starts and stop gracefully when the application shuts down.

+## Setup/Usage

-### Setup/Usage
+### Basic BackgroundService:

-**Basic BackgroundService:**

 ```csharp
 // Program.cs
 builder.Services.AddHostedService<DataProcessingService>();
 ```

-**With Hangfire:**
+### With Hangfire:

 ```csharp
 // Program.cs